 MonsterInsights is another plugin you want to get.
 There is a free version.

 MonsterInsights is considered the best Google Analytics plugin out there.
 It walks you through setting up your dashboard in a few steps.
 Over 12 million people have installed it.
 The Pro version is incredible.

-There are several other important plugins like Social Warfare for sharing your posts on social media.
+There are several other essential plugins, like Social Warfare, for sharing your posts on social media.

 Many bloggers choose [email protected] or their first name instead of hello.
 Either way is fine.
 Whatever you choose, just keep in mind that this is a business.

 Read my review of Kartra here, which is what I use and love for my email marketing needs!